Advice levels

 Partying safely

-Crime levels increase before and during festivals such as Carnaval, with tourists frequently being targeted.
+Crime levels increase before and during festivals such as Carnival, with tourists being targeted.

 Make sure you follow these tips: